nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [blog.kloia.com: Karpenter Cluster Autoscaler](https://blog.kloia.com/karpenter-cluster-autoscaler-76d7f7ec0d0e)
 - [infoq.com: AWS Releases Multi-Cloud Kubernetes Autoscaler Karpenter](https://www.infoq.com/news/2022/01/karpenter-kubernetes-autoscaler/)
 - [aws.amazon.com: Using Amazon EC2 Spot Instances with Karpenter](https://aws.amazon.com/blogs/containers/using-amazon-ec2-spot-instances-with-karpenter/) Karpenter is a dynamic, high-performance cluster auto-scaling solution for the Kubernetes platform.
 In this blog post, we will look at how to use Karpenter with EC2 Spot Instances and handle Spot Instance interruptions.
+- [makendran.hashnode.dev: Just-in-time Worker Nodes with Karpenter](https://makendran.hashnode.dev/just-in-time-worker-nodes-with-karpenter) Karpenter is an open source project licensed under the Apache 2.0 license and it is a node-based scaling solution created for K8S.
+In an AWS EKS cluster, you cannot manage nodes directly.
+Instead, you have to use additional orchestration mechanisms such as node groups.
+Unless you use Karpenter — an open-source, flexible, high-performance Kubernetes cluster autoscaler.
+- [awstip.com: This Code Works! — Autoscaling An Amazon EKS Cluster with Karpenter — Part 1/3](https://awstip.com/this-code-works-autoscaling-an-amazon-eks-cluster-with-karpenter-part-1-3-40c7bed26cfd) In this three-part series, you will learn how to use Karpenter:
+    - Introduction and Karpenter vs Kubernetes Cluster Autoscaler
+    - Karpenter deployment guide
+    - End-to-end working code to implement a fully functional EKS Cluster

 ## Kuby (easy deployments of Ruby Rails App)